danishds-13/JavaScriptExample/README.md

 Simple for loop : this is where it checks for the statement that is enclosed in the brackets that is as seen in the example the syntax is - initialiser:condition:increament/decreament.
 And the main thing is the statement-1 will be executed only once.
 (LOOP A BLOVK OF CODE NO OF TIMES)
 For-In loop: This is similiar to the for loop but then there is a decalaration of the key in object for the for loop and then the code inside this key-object will be executed. see line-145 (LOOPS THROUGH THE KEYS OF AN OBJECT)
 For-of loop: The for of loop is used where its the iteration of the variable iteration that is if here the string is harry then it would iterate it for each letter and give in a new line as each character.
 See line - 154 (LOOPS THROUGH THE VALUES OF AN OBJECT/STRING)
+8. While loop and do-while loop:
+This is used when the for loop cannot be used to run as an iterate function and if we dont have an mention of i++ then it will go into a loop and consume more cpu speed and will lead to crash.
+Hence the while loop came into picture.
+In Do-While it first has a loop that runs then the condition is checked.
+9. Function: A JS fucntion is a block of code designed to perform a particular task.
+That is the function followed by its name and the statement.